 What was initially a contest to identify the #1 barbershop and treble quartets in the state has developed into an event to give young men and women some new tools to enhance their enjoyment and success in making harmony.

-The Wisconsin Youth Harmony Festival (WYHF) began in 2015.
+The first festival was held at Silver Lake College in Manitowoc in 2015.
 It was the brainchild of Bill Schmitt, the son of Jim Schmitt who sang lead in the 1951 International Champion Quartet, the Schmitt Brothers.
 He said, “My dad was in High School when he was introduced to barbershop music.
 From there, he sang in contests and spent 45 years performing all over the world.
 Singing barbershop changed his life.
 Our family wanted to offer that same opportunity to young people today.”